Against Me!: 2020–present: Hiatus

 Grace released a solo album entitled Stay Alive in 2020, as well as an EP entitled At War with the Silverfish in 2021.
 Bowman began working as a guitar tech on tour with My Chemical Romance, while Seward formed the duo Nighttime Flyers and released a self-titled album independently in April 2022.
 Seward also joined As Friends Rust, initially as a touring and session musician, but ultimately becoming an official member and performing on their 2023 album Any Joy and their 2024 EP Lightless.
 Willard formed a new band, Plosivs, with members of Drive Like Jehu and Pinback.
 They released their debut self-titled album in March 2022.
-He also served as a touring drummer for both The Bronx and Worriers throughout 2022, and was announced as the new permanent drummer of Alkaline Trio in 2023.
+He also served as a touring drummer for both The Bronx and Worriers throughout 2022, and was announced as the new permanent drummer of Alkaline Trio in 2023 – a role he would hold until 2026.

 In February 2024, while promoting her second solo album, Hole in My Head, Grace confirmed that Against Me! was still on hiatus as a result of the COVID-19 pandemic: "We never broke up, but the pandemic fucked us up.
 It killed our momentum.
 It made apparent that there was a point of burnout.
 So that's where we've been – everyone stepped away.
 People started doing other things and it got weird.
 I'm one person in the equation, and because I'm still out here playing the songs and putting out records and doing interviews, I'm always put to task to answer for it all.
 All I'm ever trying to do is demonstrate that I still want to do it.
 I go out every night and I still feel attached to the music and I still love playing music.
 I can't speak for the other people, I can only speak for myself."

-Grace, however, remained optimistic that the band would reunite in the future after "reconnecting" at her wedding: "I don't want to jinx anything.
+Grace, however, remained optimistic that the band would reunite in the future after she and her bandmates had reconnected at her wedding the year before: "I don't want to jinx anything.
 We'll just have to see.
 But we didn't break up, it just got weird.
 We'll play again, I have faith in that.
-I just don't know when that'll be.
-I'm really hopeful for this year that we'll start playing music again."
+I just don't know when that'll be."